DamianZaremba/damianzaremba.co.uk/content/about/index.markdown

 Need to perform software upgrades?

-1. Spin up a clone of the production setup from configuration management in a private cloud
+1. Spin up a clone of the production set-up from configuration management in a private cloud
 2. Apply the updates to the clone via configuration management
 3. Have monitoring validate the clone's services are up (via service monitoring)
 4. Have monitoring validate the clone is functional (via the integration tests)